-AØKA08218U Science of behavior change
+AØKA08218U Science of Behavior Change

-This course allows the student to develop a hands-on approach by learning and applying the methods of behavioral economics to public policy.
+This course allows the student to develop hands-on approach by learning and applying the methods of behavioral economics to public policy.
 We will review research on human decision making from psychology, political science, organizational behavior and economics and we will look for easy‐to‐implement solutions.
 At the end of this course, students will be able to identify human biases and creatively design behavioral interventions, policies or products that help people make better decisions.

 After completing the course the student is expected to be able to:

 - Review the most recent developments and theories of human decision-making both from Economics and Psychology.

 - Reflect on how experiments and randomized controlled trials work and why this methodology is critical for making inference about causal relationships.

 - Analyze the tools of behavioral science and they will compare their effectiveness to change specific behaviors.

 - Debate and discuss critically several interventions that have been conducted to change people’s behavior in the domain of energy efficiency, health and well-being, dishonesty, education, work performance, charitable giving, saving, voting, development and discrimination.